Akamaaku/StoryLocke/README.md

 12. Chapter 1 should set the tone and the hero's journey.
 What caused the protagonist to start their journey.
 13. The ending is determined after defeating the antagonist.
 14. Encounters on land and water count as separate encounters.
 15. Chapters are separated by important trainer fights in the game.
-[Examples](#chapter-events)
+[List of common battles](#chapter-events) of events.

 ## Genres